FIRE-Bench: Evaluating AI Agents on the Rediscovery of Scientific Insights: Experiments

 \textbf{Experimental details}.
 We run each agent in a sandbox environment via its Command-Line Interface (CLI).
 The sandbox is hosted on a GPU node with eight 80GB A100 GPUs, and all necessary API keys are configured locally.
 Each agent’s working directory contains an instruction file specifying the task information (e.g., research question and experimental constraints, as described in \S\ref{sec:benchmark}), along with the provided datasets.
 We do not preconfigure additional environments (e.g., installing Python packages), as we regard such setup as part of the agents’ capabilities.
 Later trajectory inspection confirms that the current coding agents can handle these setup tasks effectively.
 A potential concern is that agents might attempt to retrieve the original paper via web search instead of generating their own experimental plan.
 However, trajectory inspection shows that agents consistently followed our instructions for exploration.\footnote{One possible mitigation, as explored in \citet{starace2025paperbench}, is to blacklist specific webpages within the agent’s browsing tool.
 In practice, we observed no such behavior, and agents adhered to our experimental instructions.
 Moreover, implementing blacklists is technically infeasible for proprietary agents.
 A systematic treatment of this issue is left to future work.} Each task-agent pair is executed three times to assess reproducibility, and we report the mean performance along with standard deviation.
-No hard runtime limit is imposed, though most runs complete within one hour.
+No hard runtime limit is imposed, though most runs complete within one hour. \newer{In this paper we report agent runs on the core 30-task LLM-behavior set (\S\ref{sec:results}) and on the 10-task cross-domain extension (\S\ref{sec:cross_domain}); the additional 60 parsed papers released for community evaluation are listed alongside the full benchmark in Appendix~\ref{appendix:full_paper_release}.}